8ouncesDried Red Chile Pepper Pods20 - 25 dried chile pods

 Turn off heat, add salt, oregano, toasted cumin seeds, garlic and cooked onions.
 Cover and let this sit off heat for 15 minutes.

 Once cooled, and in batches, place chile peppers in a blender or food processor.
-Puree until smooth but with a few specs of the pepper remaining.
+Puree until as smooth as you can get it.
 You can also use an immersion blender and blend directly in the Dutch oven.
-I like to use my food processor, placing some of the blended sauce into the skillet as I blend in batches.
+I like to use my food processor, placing the blended sauce into the skillet in batches.
 Then transfer all to the Dutch oven.

 Place the blended sauce back into the Dutch oven and simmer for about 10 minutes.
 Adjust seasonings to your liking.
 If the sauce has a bitter flavor (probably due to over toasting the peppers) add Apple Cider Vinegar a little at a time to brighten flavor and sugar, a little at a time to tame bitterness.